HelpGiveThanks/Drafts/Wiki/HowToDescribeAndShowChanges.md

-###Movie Notes for How to Describe and Show Changes to HelpGiveThanks Solution Files on GitHub (movie version 1.0)
+###Movie Notes for How to Describe and Show Changes to HelpGiveThanks Solution Files on GitHub

-Copyright 2014 by David Matson
+Version 1, Copyright 2014 by David Matson.
+Creative Commons Attribution-ShareAlike 3.0
-Creative Commons
-Attribution-ShareAlike 3.0

 *15 Seconds*